 This view displays a table with the following details: From (Hostname), To (Hostname), To (Username), Session Duration, Start Time, and Session Type.

 The Show Only Supporters radio button allows you to filter only the hostnames that have been assigned the Supporter role.
+The Invite to remote session button allows the administrator to invite another user to a private remote session by sending a session code that the user can use to download the HEIMDAL RD Client and join the remote session.
 The Download CSV functionality allows you to generate and download a CSV report that includes all the information corresponding to each view.

 REMOTE DESKTOP settings